Zeus-Eternal/AI-Karen/tests/stubs/README.md

   used by memory management tests.
 - `pyautogui.py` – prevents import errors when GUI automation packages are missing.
 Only defines the attributes referenced in tests.
-- `ollama.py` – lightweight placeholder for the Ollama client used by LLM integration tests.

 If additional behaviour is required in tests, prefer using `monkeypatch` or fixtures over adding new stub modules.